لَا إِلَٰهَ إِلَّا ٱللَّٰهُ مُحَمَّدٌ رَسُولُ ٱللَّٰهِ

 At the heart, this is what Islam is about.

-In Islam, for a Muslim believer, the guiding principle is the Shahada or declaration of faith.
+For a Muslim believer, the guiding principle is the Shahada or declaration of faith.
 It’s embodied in the recitation of, la ilaha illallah muhammadur rasulullah.

-This is why the Shahada is also called the first pillar or tenet of Islam.
+This is why the Shahada is also known as the first pillar or tenet of Islam.
 It’s the basis for which the foundation of Islam is built.
 Built on-top of this foundation is zakat (charity), daily prayers, fasting during month of Ramadan, pilgrimage to hajj, and other practices.
 But the whole building is compromised if you don’t believe in the basic tenet.

 In Surah Imran, ayat 19 Allah says,